 In Hero of Ages, Vin, not knowing the name of the malignant entity she inadvertently freed, starts calling him "Ruin" because it just seems to fit.
 This is, of course, said entity's actual name.
 Was it just Vin making a lucky guess?
 Nope; we find out later that Ruin actually rather likes Vin because of how deadly she is, and he can speak into her mind via her earring and be subtle enough she can't tell it from her own thoughts (or her memories of Reen).
 She knows his name because he told her.

-I just realized why Allomancy shatters the crystals in the Pits of Hathsin: Allomancy is the power of Preservation, and the crystals in the Pits gather the body of Ruin, so the powers are diametrically opposed.
+Why Allomancy shatters the crystals in the Pits of Hathsin: Allomancy is the power of Preservation, and the crystals in the Pits gather the body of Ruin, so the powers are diametrically opposed.
 Allomancy would naturally disrupt Ruin's power.
-Preservation probably deliberately set that whole thing up.

 Feruchemists were ruthlessly hunted for decades or even centuries, because the Lord Ruler feared what would happen if A Mistborn/Feruchemist was born.
 So why did he change course, let the Terris survive as eunuch stewards, allow them to wear the metal needed for Feruchemy, and risk allowing a remnant of Feruchemists to survive?
 So he could harvest their powers for his Steel Inquisitors.
 We know that they were granted at least Feruchemical gold.
 Essentially, he turned the Terris into breeding stock to augment his servants.